wangziqi2013/wangziqi2013.github.io/_posts/2018-05-28-Hybrid-Norec.markdown

 The commit counter in NORec is a 64 bit integer consisting of two parts.
 The lowest bit of the integer serves as the "locked" bit.
 If it is set, then a commit is currently being processed.
 All remaining bits comprise the version counter, which counts the number of commits (excluding the current one if the lowest bit is set) that have taken place.
+Committing transactions first set the lock bit to exclude all other transactions from committing, performing reads, validating, and beginning.
+Then it writes back the write set.
+After the write back completes, it clears the locked bit and increments the version counter by one.
+The last step is performed using atomic Fetch-and-Add or Compare-and-Swap.
+In fact, the assignment of bits in the commit counter allows both atomic "lock" and "unlock-increment" be carried out by an atomic Fetch-and-Add by one.